last update 1-1-2005

 was the province of the

 La Civil Service Commission.
-However, the Court did jurisdiction to award
+However, the Court did have jurisdiction to award

 Statute relating to Public Employees and